Rivermate | Niger landscape

 Dependent Visa Options

-• Financial Support: Proof that the primary visa holder can financially support the dependents.
+• Proof that the principal permit holder (the foreign worker) can financially support their dependents.

 Visa Compliance Obligations for Employers and Employees